dmsmidt/redmine-plus/README.md

 # TQ Redmine Plus

 This Chrome and Firefox plugins adds magic to Redmine.
-It particularity enhances the taskboard.
+It particulary enhances the taskboard.

 ## Compatibility